Jakub Malý

 Jakub Josef Dominik Malý, pseudonyms: Budislav, Václav Pravda and K.Z.
-(4 August 1811, Prague - 7 March 1885, Prague) was a Czech historian, writer and journalist.
+(4 August 1811 – 7 March 1885) was a Czech historian, writer and journalist.

 Life and work

+Malý was born on 4 August 1811 in Prague.
 The son of a middle-class family, he graduated from the philosophical and law faculties at Charles University.
 He was influenced by the teachings of Ignaz Cornova, Bernard Bolzano and Josef Jungmann, moved in patriotic and literary circles, and occasionally served as a tutor for noble families.